 How to participate

-In this first phase, UCT academics and departments are invited to put forward an expression of interest for support and seed funding in developing formal credit-bearing online courses or programmes at UCT.
-Submissions are due on 20 April 2018.
-Further calls for expressions of interest will be made in subsequent years.
+UCT academics and departments are invited to submit an expression of interest for support and seed funding to develop formal credit-bearing online courses or programmes at UCT.
+The dates of applications for submissions have not yet been published for 2021.

 Viable expressions of interest will be offered support in the following ways: